Endometriosis Treatments Near You

 - Poor sperm binding and motility

 The peritoneal fluid of women with endometriosis may contain elements like Interlukins (IL-6), which reduces sperm motility.
-Women with endometriosis have increased peritoneal macrophages, which can destroy sperm.
+Women have increased peritoneal macrophages, which can destroy sperm.

 Endometriosis is associated with decreased implantation due to decreased integrins expression αVβ3, which can lead to reduced uterine receptivity.